bonroyage/tripleseat-php/README.md

 Endpoints like `site`, `location`, and `user` don't support the `site_id` parameter.
 They will always return the same result regardless of what site ID is passed.

 ### `all` and `search` operations
-When querying one of the `all` or `search` endpoints, the client will return a Generator that you can iterate through.
+When querying one of the `all` or `search` endpoints, the client will return a PaginatedResponse.
 These endpoints are paged and return 50 results per page.
-The client will check the `total_pages` property in the first response and make sure every page gets loaded.
-The next page will only get loaded once the iterator gets to that point.

-Call [`iterator_to_array` (?)](https://www.php.net/manual/en/function.iterator-to-array.php) to convert the Generator to an array and load all pages immediately.

-Additionally, you may provide a `$firstPage` or `$untilPage` on these operations to change from which page on and/or until which page the data should be loaded (provided it's less than the total number of pages).
+The PaginatedResponse class is iterable (over the results loaded in that page).
+It also features the following helpers:
+- `currentPage(): int` - gets the current page number
+- `totalPages(): int` - gets the total number of pages
+- `hasMore(): bool` - checks if the page number is below the total number of pages
+- `next(): ?PaginatedResponse` - get the next page (if applicable)
+- `results(): array` - get an array of this page's results
+- `all(): array` - load results from all pages into an array
+- `untilPage(int $page): array` - load results from current until given page into an array

-Note: The `site` and `location` services are not paged and do not feature the `$firstPage` or `$untilPage` arguments.
+Note: The `site` and `location` services are not paged.

 ```php
 $bookings = $tripleseat->booking->search([